MargaretKrutikova/margareta.dev/content/books/index.md

 #### Science fiction

 - Ray Bradbury, <b>The Martian Chronicles</b>.
 2020 October (audio)
-  </br ><small>Best stories: The Earth Men (The second Expedition), The Third Expedition, Night Meeting, Usher II, The Martian (a martian trapped in people's mind to becomes someone they have lost)</small>
+  <small>Best stories: The Earth Men (The second Expedition), The Third Expedition, Night Meeting, Usher II, The Martian (a martian trapped in people's mind to becomes someone they have lost)</small>
 - Isaac Asimov, stories.
 2020 September - October

   - The Martian Way